52hearts3/easy-Wgan/README.md

 # easy-wgan
-#using pytorch 2.0+ and mayplotlib
+using pytorch 2.0+ and mayplotlib
+The discriminator in WGAN is different from that in GAN.
+The sigmoid function should not be added to the last layer of the discriminator; otherwise, the g_loss will approach -1 in the first batch, making it impossible to update the gradient.
 # WGAN with Gradient Penalty
 This repository contains an implementation of a Wasserstein Generative Adversarial Network (WGAN) with Gradient Penalty (GP) using PyTorch.
 The model is trained on the CIFAR-10 dataset.
 Model Architecture